yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/interviews/swe-interview.md

 ####  **Merge Sort**

 Merge Sort is a divide-and-conquer algorithm that splits the list in half, recursively sorts both halves, and then merges them back together.
-It's more efficient than Bubble Sort, with a worst-case time complexity of \( O(n \log n) \).
+It's more efficient than Bubble Sort, with a worst-case time complexity of $\mathcal{O}(n \log n)$.

 ```python
 def merge_sort(arr):